Being a Guardian: Documents To Gather

 The following is an overview of guardianship documents you may have to keep and file with the courts.
 However, you might need other documentation depending on the situation and where you live.

 Preserving All Guardianship Documents

-Think about your duties and which documents may contain information pertaining to each duty, such as:
+Think about your duties and which documents may contain information related to each duty, such as:

-- Documents about medical care or treatment, particularly invoices and insurance information.
+- Documents about medical care or medical treatment, including invoices, hospital bills, and insurance information

-- Receipts reflecting the purchase of necessities such as food, clothes, cars, household items, and other personal items.
+- Receipts identifying purchases of necessities such as food, clothes, cars, household items

-- Wills, trusts, or any other documents regarding any inherited assets of the ward.
+- Wills, trusts, or any other documents for any inherited assets of the ward

 State Guardianship Laws

-If you reside in the same state, you can begin by contacting the local family court of your county and consulting with the court clerk.
-The clerk can provide you with some preliminary information and guide you to the appropriate court, depending upon the nature of your guardianship.
-For example, in California if you are the guardian of a minor you may be subject to both the rules of the Probate Court and the Juvenile Court.
+If you live in the same state, you can contact the local county court and consult with the court clerk.
+The clerk can give you preliminary information.
+They can also guide you to the appropriate court, depending upon the type of guardianship.
+For example, in California, if you are the guardian of a minor, you may be subject to the rules of both the Probate Court and the Juvenile Court.

-Many states have created their own guardianship assistance division, including the following:
+Many states have created their own guardianship help divisions, including the following states: